About Us

 Our Mission

-To help build community within the Church of God by facilitating connection, encouraging conversations, and giving back.
+To help build community within the Church of God by connecting brethren, encouraging cooperation, and fostering service—all while honoring Biblical truth and respecting organizational autonomy.

 Our Vision